 Fall—September through December

-Students enroll in courses at the beginning of each semester.
-This encourages students to complete course work by the end of the semester so that they can enroll in additional courses for the next semester.
-The semester system also allows students to begin new courses with other students at the same time, making student study groups more effective.
+Students enroll in courses at the beginning of each trimester.
+This encourages students to complete course work by the end of the term so that they can enroll in additional courses for the next trimester.
+The trimester system also allows students to begin new courses with other students at the same time, making student study groups more effective.

-Personal coaching is a unique service that MCU offers students enrolled in degree and certificate programs.
-Students have access to student advisors throughout their program.
-Advisors can help students identify and overcome progress challenges, suggest Major Map changes, and provide accountability and support through the student’s program.
+Personal coaching is a unique service that MCU offers students enrolled in a degree program.
+Students have access to a personally assigned House Mentor throughout their program.
+House Mentors can help students identify and overcome progress challenges, suggest Major Map changes, and provide accountability and support through the student’s program.

 For some distance education students, isolation is a concern.
-MCU strives to mitigate isolation through healthy learning communities and peer-led support groups or Sister Circles.
-A Sisters’ Circle is an intimate group of students who work collaboratively to help students overcome these common challenges of distance education.
+MCU strives to mitigate isolation through healthy learning communities and peer-led support groups.
+An affinity group of peers creates relationships and a culture of accountability to each other.